Mapita/Canary/docs/index.md

 });
 ```

 These tests could then be run with a single function call.
-This call might be placed in its own JavaScript file that runs when when you `npm run test`, or it might be placed in your main application code behind a command-line arugment switch, or any way that works best for you.
+This call might be placed in its own JavaScript file that runs when when you use [**npm test**](https://docs.npmjs.com/cli/test), or it might be placed in your main application code behind a command-line arugment switch, or any other way that works best for you.

 ``` js
 require("canary-test").doReport();